 Did you know that over 95% of eligible LSA applicants receive a study abroad scholarship from our office?
-We awarded over $1.65 million in scholarships this past year alone!
 We have helped hundreds of LSA students realize their dreams of international study, and we want to help you too.

 LSA study abroad scholarships support LSA students studying abroad through an LSA Center for Global and Intercultural Study (CGIS) program.
 Scholarship funds can be used to assist with housing, travel, or program costs.

 Amounts and Duration